On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Introduction

-There is tremendous amount of knowledge that can be learned from this practice, much more than what we can present here.
-With the second order statistics presented in \citep{Xu:2022-The-statistical-theory-of-2nd}, this paper is organized as follows: Section \ref{sec:2} introduces the N-body simulation data used, followed by the third order statistical measures in Section \ref{sec:3}.
-The general kinematic relations are presented in Section \ref{sec:4} with results from N-body simulations for comparison and validation in Section \ref{sec:5}.
-Finally, the dynamic relations are formulated on large and small scales in Sections \ref{sec:6} and \ref{sec:7}, respectively.
+There is a tremendous amount of knowledge that can be learned from this practice, much more than what we present here.
+With the second-order statistics presented in \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}, this paper is organized as follows: Section \ref{sec:2} introduces the N-body simulation data, followed by the third-order statistical measures in Section \ref{sec:3}.
+The general kinematic relations are presented in Section \ref{sec:4} with results from N-body simulations for comparison in Section \ref{sec:5}.
+The dynamic relations are formulated on large and small scales in Sections \ref{sec:6} and \ref{sec:7}, respectively.
+The origin of exponential correlations on large scales and power-law correlations on small scales are presented in Sections \ref{sec:6.3} and \ref{sec:6.3-2}.